ozcangul/aspnet-docs/aspnetcore/mvc/advanced/custom-formatters.md

 [!code-csharp[Main](custom-formatters/sample/Formatters/VcardOutputFormatter.cs?name=ctor&highlight=3,5-6)]

 > [!NOTE]
 > You can't do constructor dependency injection in a formatter class.
 For example, you can't get a logger by adding a logger parameter to the constructor.
 To access services, you have to use the context object that gets passed in to your methods.
+A code example [below](#read-write) shows how to do this.

 ### Override CanReadType/CanWriteType